 Meet and Code is driven by this vision and believes that it can happen if we join forces, collaborate and work together.

 We help non-profits organize grassroots coding events supporting communities of all sizes to make Europe more digital, starting at a local level.
 Thanks to our initiative, we strive for global change and work within the framework of EU Code Week and the UN Sustainable Development Goals.

 Meet and Code is where young Europeans take their first steps as digital creators.
 They learn not only coding but also problem-solving and collaboration.

 According to “The Digital Skills Gap in Europe”, 9 out of 10 jobs will soon require digital skills.
 Every day, our ever-growing and changing digital world presents new challenges to business and societies.
 For this reason, it is important that tomorrow's workforce is prepared and ready to embrace the digital future.

 Digital education has become the foundation upon which youth can build their future in the modern society.
 And it is crucial to enable them to acquire basic digital skills.
 Our mission is to support local non-profits to provide access to coding and digital skills for the next generation of young Europeans.

-Meet and Code has already supported more than 4,200 events addressed to children and young adults ages 8 - 24 years.
-In 2021, Meet and Code officially turns five and will continue to support charitable organizations from 35 European countries while enabling free and equal access to coding and digital education.
+Meet and Code has already supported more than 8,000 events addressed to children and young adults.
+In 2024, Meet and Code will continue to support non-profit organizations from 13 European countries while providing free and equal access to coding and digital education.

 To receive a grant, the event must fulfil the following criteria: